evie-zee/building-a-decentralized-investment-platform-celo/building-a-decentralized-investment-platform.md

             block.timestamp
         );

-        investmentLength++
+        investmentLength++;
     }
 ```

 The function takes in four input parameters of type `string`, `string`, `uint`, and `uint`, respectively.
 These input parameters are used to create a new `Investment` struct in the `investments` mapping.

-The first thing that the function does is to check if the smart contract can transfer the specified amount of `cUSD` from the sender's address (i.e., the address that called this function) to the smart contract's address.
+The function first checks if the input arguments are valid.
+It then checks whether the smart contract can transfer the specified amount of `cUSD` from the sender's address (i.e., the address that called this function) to the smart contract's address.
 If the transfer fails for any reason, an error message "This transaction could not be performed" will be displayed.

 If the transfer is successful, then a new `Investment` struct is created in the `investments` mapping.
 This object contains various properties, such as the investor's address, the investment amount, the investment duration, and a few flags indicating the status of the investment.
 The function then increments the `investmentLength` variable, which is used to keep track of the number of investments in the mapping.